Breitbart

 Sherrod to AJC: Encounter happened 24 years ago and was "completely misconstrued" by Breitbart because she

+was discussing "getting beyond the issue of race."
 In a phone interview with the Atlanta Journal Constitution on July 20, Sherrod said the video was "completely

 misconstrued" and "excluded the breadth of the story about how she eventually worked with the man over a two-year period to help ward off foreclosure of his farm, and how she eventually became friends with him and his wife."
 From the AJC: